SitecorePowerShell/Book/security/README.md

+---
+description: View important details on how to keep Sitecore secure while using SPE.
+---

 # Security

 You need to be mindful that Sitecore PowerShell Extensions is a very sharp tool and while it can be leveraged to do great things, it can also be a vector of dangerous attacks if not secured properly.
 This is why we recommend that you **do not install** it on Content Delivery instances and if possible avoid deploying it on servers that face Internet altogether.